SakerLy/SupportDLPikPak/README.md

 - Auto login and token refreshing
 - Works without login when only using Share URLs
 - Supports bulk downloads
-- Works on Windows, Android (Termux), Linux
+- Works on Windows, Android (Termux)
 - No PikPak App required

 ---